glorialulu/TSNet/docs/transient.rst

 Existing leaks should be included in the initial condition solver (WNTR simulator);
-thus, it is necessary to define the leakage before calculating the initial conditions.
+thus, it is necessary to define the leaks before calculating the initial conditions.
 For more information about the inclusion of leaks in steady state calculation, please refer to WNTR documentation [WNTRSi]_.
-During the transient simulation, the leaking node is modeled using the two compatibility equations, a continuity equation, and an orifice equation which quantifies the leakage discharge (:math:`Q_l`):
+During the transient simulation, the leaking node is modeled using the two compatibility equations, a continuity equation, and an orifice equation which quantifies the leak discharge (:math:`Q_l`):

 .. math::
     Q_l = k_l \sqrt{{H_p}_l}

-where :math:`{H_p}_l` is the pressure head at the leakage node.
+where :math:`{H_p}_l` is the pressure head at the leaking node.
-Moreover, if the pressure head is negative, the leakage discharge will be set to zero, assuming a backflow preventer is installed on the leakage node.
+Moreover, if the pressure head is negative, the leak discharge will be set to zero, assuming a backflow preventer is installed on the leaking node.

 Bursts
 ^^^^^^

-The simulation of burst and leakage is very similar.
+The simulation of burst and leaks is very similar.
 They share similar set of governing equations.
 The only difference is that the burst opening is simulated only during the transient calculation and not included in the initial condition calculation.